This itinerary is perfect for an 8 day tour of the iconic places that should be on your Scottish "bucket list".

 Skye to Oban -

-We guide you down the spectacular west coast to the lively town of Oban.
-We would recommend leaving Skye on the Mallaig ferry, but also provide you with directions for taking an inland route via the Skye bridge.
+Today you drive Scotland West Coast and we would recommend leaving Skye on the Mallaig ferry.
+But we also provide you with directions for taking an inland route via the Skye bridge.

 If taking the Mallaig ferry, you can explore the beautiful beaches of the Morar coast where the white sands can look Tropical on sunny days.
 Following the “Road to the Isles”, you travel via Glenfinnan, where Bonnie Prince Charlie’s Jacobite army first rallied in 1745.
 Nowadays, most people come to Glenfinnan to see the railway viaduct featured in the “Harry Potter” movies, but we also guide you to some less obvious film locations.